Carnegie Mellon University

 • Advertisement is offered to the sponsor.

-If you are listed as a President, Co-President, Authorized Signer, or Budget Tracker Administrator on the roster of your organization’s TartanConnect webpage, you will be able to navigate to the Finance section of your page once you are in “Manage” mode.
-From here you can navigate to the historical budget requests for your organization, as well as the list of accounts that hold individual transactions.
+If you are listed as an officer on the roster of your organization’s TartanConnect webpage, you will be able to navigate to the Money/Accounting Book section of your page once you are in “Manage” mode.
+From here you can navigate to the FY24 operating and capital requests for your organization, as well as the list of accounts that hold individual transactions.
+Historical budgets can be found here.

-In order to reallocate funds in your current budget, you will need to request a line item change by completing the JFC Budget Reallocation form.
+In order to reallocate funds in your current budget, you will need to request a line item change by completing the JFC Budget Reallocation form which is approved by the Student Government Director of Finance.

-TartanConnect is updated weekly with transactions that have officially been debited or credited to your accounts.
-Since this system is not live, and some payments take a few weeks to process, please wait to email about a missing transaction until 4 weeks after you submitted paperwork to SLICE.
+TartanConnect is updated nightly with transactions that have officially been debited or credited to your accounts.
+The system only notes a transaction that has fully traveled the financial system and a payment has been issued.
+Please wait to email about a missing transaction until 4 weeks after you submitted paperwork to SLICE.
 At that time, you can email the SLICE Finance Team and we can check on the status of your transaction.
 If you see a transaction that you think might be incorrect, please email us.
 We will work with you to get more information and to remove the charge if it does not belong to your organization.

-• It can take up to 30 days to receive expense reimbursement.
+SLICE estimates that expense reimbursements are processed 4-6 weeks after they are approved by your authorized signer.
 This is due to the approval process within SLICE, as well as the processing and approval time needed in Accounts Payable.

-There is an application process every year for student organizations who are interested in participating in crowdfunding.
+There is an application process every year for student organizations who are interested in participating in crowdfunding via TartanFunder.
 Please visit the Annual Giving webpage for more information and how to apply.
+You are also able to crowdfund for your organization during Giving CMU Day in November.

 Cash prizes and gift cards of any amount are considered taxable income.
 Non-cash prizes and gifts valued at more than $75 are also taxable.
 Tax forms are required for tax reporting purposes.